cloudflare/collapsify/README.md

 The “collapsify” function takes the URL to collapse, as well as an object of options, and returns a promise that resolves to a Buffer.

 ### Options
-Of these, “logger” is required.

-* **logger**: An object that exposes a bunyan instance-like API.
 * **headers**: An object of headers, to be added to each HTTP request.
 * **forbidden**: A regex that matches blacklisted resources that should be avoided while navigating.